 Retained margin (Category M)

-Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DH will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.
+Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DHSC will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.

 Click on a heading below for more information.